sankeer28/Spedup-Slowed-MV/README.md

 - Fetch background images from multiple sources
 - Combine audio and images to create videos
 - Each video has the title of the song in the bottom right corner
-- Option to download multiple urls from a list and apply same options to all of them
+- Option to download multiple URLs from a list and apply the same options to all of them
+- Option to download all the video URLs from a Youtube channel to a text file with restriction on max length while also skipping Youtube Shorts
 ## How to run
 1. run ``` python main.py``` or ``` python3 main.py```.
 2. Follow the prompts to enter the YouTube video URL, wallpaper choice, and speed preference.